tamu-edu/it-cloud-docs/src/cloud/azure/network/services/connect_azure_functions.md

 The steps below are generalized for new or existing Function Apps.

-1. Azure Portal > Function App > Networking.
+1. Azure Portal > Function App > `Networking`.
-1. Under `Outbound traffic`, configure VNet integration to the designated private subnet.
+2. Under `Outbound traffic`, configure VNet Integration to the designated delegated subnet.
-1. Under `Inbound traffic`, configure private inbound access (for example, Private Endpoint).
+3. Under `Inbound traffic`, configure a Private Endpoint targeting the private endpoint subnet.
-1. In Function App `Configuration`, set public network access to disabled or apply default `Deny` access restrictions.
+4. In Function App `Settings` > `Configuration` (or `Environment variables`), set `Public network access` to `Disabled`.
-1. Open target subnet(s) > Route table and verify the hub firewall UDR is associated.
+5. Open the target subnet(s) > `Route table` and verify the hub firewall UDR is associated.
 See [Route Tables](../creating_subnets.md#route-tables) for details.
-1. Review NSGs and verify only required ports and approved source ranges are allowed.
+6. Review NSGs on the private endpoint subnet and verify only required ports and approved source ranges are allowed.

 ## Example Terraform Snippets